brucontrol/docs/docs/element-templates/plugin-store.md

 | **Beta** | Pre-release; not auto-installed unless already present |

 Official plugins are vetted and supported.
 Core plugins are installed automatically when BruControl starts and kept up to date.

+## Startup Sync and Auto-Management

+BruControl automatically syncs plugins from the official registry on startup and approximately every hour.
+Core plugins are auto-installed and updated.
+Orphaned plugins (removed from registry) are automatically demoted.

+## Revert to Stable

+If a beta version of a plugin has issues, use the `POST /api/v1/plugin-registry/revert-to-stable` endpoint to revert to the last stable version.

 ## Developer Sideload